mean_edges(graph, feat, weight=None)¶

 The averaged tensor.

-BatchedDGLGraphobject, a stacked tensor is returned instead, i.e. having an extra first dimension.
-Each row of the stacked tensor contains the readout result of corresponding example in the batch.
-If an example has no edges, a zero tensor with the same shape is returned at the corresponding row.
+Return a stacked tensor with an extra first dimension whose size equals batch size of the input graph.
+The i-th row of the stacked tensor contains the readout result of the i-th graph in the batched graph.
+If a graph has no edges, a zero tensor with the same shape is returned at the corresponding row.

 >>> import dgl >>> import torch as th